 Gate of All Lands (Nations)

 The first palace of the complex is known as the Gate of All Lands.
 Built during Xerxes's reign, it served as a waiting room for the people expecting to be summoned before the king.
 The palace consisted of a square hall O and three massive portals, overlooking its east, south, and west sides.
 The hall measured 612.5 sq. m and was about 17 m high, with its ceiling supported by four stone columns.
 Of these, two have survived, and the third was reassembled from the remaining fragments.
 (This is now the most nearly complete column in the complex.)
 The walls of the palace were made of mud-brick and were remarkably thick, as can be seen from the low mounds now marking their bases.
-One can also see how the outside of the stone doorways was irregularly hollowed out to allow for proper binding between the door and the adorning wall The central ball seas lined with stone benches where guests could sit waiting their turn for an audience with the king.
+One can also see how the outside of the stone doorways was irregularly hollowed out to allow for proper bonding between the door and the adorning wall The central ball seas lined with stone benches where guests could sit waiting their turn for an audience with the king.

 The interior of the hall was adorned with brightly-colored tiles laid in patterns of twelve-petaled rosettes and rows of date palms: pieces of the tilework are now assembled in the eastern gallery of the restored Harem.
 The west and east portals measure 10 m high and almost 4 m wide and are adorned with magnificent guardian colossi.
 The south portal lacks any decoration but is wider and higher The west portal, marked by two large bulls whose forequarters project forward from massive piles of masonry overlooks the plain and serves as an entrance to the palace.
 The head of the monster to the right of the spectator has completely disappeared, the neck of that